 Let’s take a moment to address the “Auto” feature (also shown above).
 If you’ve ever streamed video content from YouTube, Netflix, etc., you may have noticed a similar option in the settings tab on the video screen.
 The “auto-bitrate” option is a powerful tool for selecting the best bitrate available based on each viewer’s individual connection speed.
 For example, a broadband customer viewing with their desktop will likely receive the 720p version.
 However, a viewer streaming on their iPhone via their cell service will likely receive the 240p option.

 With the auto: feature, viewers also have the option to click the gear button to change the “auto” setting.
-However, this features is designed to provide a non-intrusive experience.
-By non-instrusive, we mean that viewers can put in minimal effort to experience the best quality stream that their connection supports.
+However, these features are designed to provide a non-intrusive experience.
+By non-intrusive, we mean that viewers can put in minimal effort to experience the best quality stream that their connection supports.

 Note: You can leave this page while the progress bar is in motion without slowing the encoding process.

-Note: If you decide or need to remove a bitrate optioni in the future, you can click the DELETE button.
+Note: If you decide or need to remove a bitrate option in the future, you can click the DELETE button.

-It’s also important to mention that use of the multi-bitrate feature does increase the storage size and use your transcoding credits on your DaCast account.
+It’s also important to mention that the use of the multi-bitrate feature does increase the storage size and use your transcoding credits on your Dacast account.
 This is because each additional bitrate requires more storage and more transcoding credits to be encoded.
-What if you need to free up storage space on your DaCast account at a later date, without actually deleting a file from your account?
-DaCast allows the option to remove some of the multi-bitrates to conserve space without eliminating content available.
-And if you need more transcoding credits, you can always purchase more in your DaCast account.
+What if you need to free up storage space on your Dacast account at a later date, without actually deleting a file from your account?
+Dacast allows the option to remove some of the multi-bitrates to conserve space without eliminating content available.
+And if you need more transcoding credits, you can always purchase more in your Dacast account.